ashrene-roy/blackboard/README.md

 which listens to any local file changes, and rebuilds automatically.

-## Adding React app extension to Chrome
+## Adding Blackboard extension to Chrome

 In Chrome browser, go to chrome://extensions page and switch on developer mode.
 This enables the ability to locally install a Chrome extension.

-Now click on the `LOAD UNPACKED` and browse to `blackboard/build` .This will install the React app as a Chrome extension.
+Now click on the `LOAD UNPACKED` and browse to `blackboard/build` .This will install the Blackboard as a Chrome extension.